Design: Fitbit catching up

-There are many different combinations of Apple Watch types, sizes and straps, from the simple Sport to the blingtastic Watch Edition.
-Apple’s Jonathan Ive has scored another design success with the Watch, and it’s really rather beautiful.
+There are many different combinations of Apple Watch types, sizes and straps, from the simple Sport to the Watch Hermès Edition.
+Apple’s Jonathan Ive (now departed from Cupertino) scored another design success with the Watch, and it’s really rather beautiful.
 The choice of straps for the Watch is immense, and users praise their robustness - where older Fitbit bands used to fail more frequently.

 Fitbit's tracker wristbands are a lot more minimal, with simple screens (see below) and stark straps, available in a range of several colours.
-You can wear Fitbits such as the Alta HR and Charge 2 with your regular wristwatch, but I wouldn’t wear an Apple Watch with a normal watch on the same arm - the same is true of the Versa and Ionic Fitbits, though.
+You can wear Fitbits such as the Inspire HR and Charge 3 with your regular wristwatch, but I wouldn’t wear an Apple Watch with a normal watch on the same arm - the same is true of the Versa and Ionic Fitbits, though.

 The Apple Watch is your main watch, not another wristband.
 The Fitbit Charge 3 or Inspire HR can easily be worn as your only watch, too, of course, but can ride further up the wrist if you still love your regular timepiece.

-Strap choice: The Fitbit Versa (below) looks a lot like the Apple Watch, but has a smaller but still decent range of straps - with a choice of Peach, Grey, Black, White, Blue, Lavender and Charcoal in Small and Large sizes.
+Strap choice: The Fitbit Versa 2 (below) looks a lot like the Apple Watch, but has a smaller but still decent range of straps - with a choice of Black, Grey, Petal, Bordeaux and Emerald in Small and Large sizes.
 There are more luxury straps also available at extra cost: Stainless Steel links (add £89.99) or Mesh (£69.99), plus Leather (Lavender, Cognac Brown, Saddle Stitch tan, and Midnight Blue) at an extra £49.99 on top of the £199 price of the Blaze itself (which comes with one of the basic straps as standard).
 The Special Edition Versa has a woven strap, plus silicon for swimming or profuse sweating.

-The Fitbit Ionic (below) is the closer device to the Apple Watch in terms of features, and has a range of bands, but nowhere near the range of the Apple Watch or even the Versa.
+The Fitbit Ionic (below) is the closer device to the Apple Watch in terms of features, and has a range of bands, but nowhere near the range of the Apple Watch or even the Versa 2.

 The Apple Watch’s touchscreen is a colourful beauty, while the Fitbits’ minimalism means displays are mainly white on black with some grey, although the Versa and Ionic's colour screens are not as lush as Apple's, but do allow for more than the other Fitbits' minimal looks.